MWein/Penny/README.md

 ## App Composition

 Penny will be composed of two API's and one UI.
 Why?
 Cause.
 It's to address all of my security concerns.
 Endpoints exposed to the internet are exposed to risk.
 Even a health endpoint that simply returns "true" to let me know Penny is up and running is a little too much risk to take on for an app that I'm writing to handle real money.
-Worse yet, the source code is now public!
-Now, Golang is fairly secure.
-So is Node.
-And I'd be pretty stupid to tell you a**holes what cloud service I'm using.
+And I was stupid enough to make this public but I'd be pretty stupid to tell you a**holes what cloud service I'm using.
 But I also focused on cybersecurity for my Masters degree.
 I learned to do some scary sh*t.

 The primary API, the piece of Penny that will run in a cloud environment, will be as isolated as I can make it.
 It will only initiate network calls; it won't be able to receive them so none of you can get my tendies.
 Thats the piece that will handle all of the actual trading.
 It will also post a timestamp to MongoDB every 10 or so minutes so I can verify it's alive.